ABOUT GOMMEA

 Ann is a longtime GOMMEA member and resident of NH.
 Ann has poured countless volunteer hours into local groups around Great Bay.
 Ann was the coordinator for the Great Bay Coast Watch (GBCW), in which volunteers monitored 20 sites in Great Bay Estuary for water quality parameters.
 Ann also volunteered with the UNH Marine Docent Program.
 In addition to marine stewardship, Ann is involved in community organizations, enjoys travel, and enjoys time with her children and grandchildren.

-Cassie Stymiest, Web Manager
+Cassie Stymiest, President-Elect and Web Manager

 Cassie Stymiest is the Executive Director of Educational Passages, a nonprofit that started in Maine and connects students around the world to the ocean and each other.
 Over the last decade, Cassie has worked with scientists, students, and fishermen to deploy ocean monitoring systems.
 Today, her primary focus is empowering students to build, launch, track, and recover miniature sailboats with GPS trackers that sail the ocean currents and wind around the globe.
 This program builds confidence and STEAM skills, and empowers the next generation of maritime professionals.
 She’s Past Chair of the New England Ocean Science Education Collaborative (NEOSEC), and was previously the Program Manager for NERACOOS.
 She also loves to craft and spend time with friends and family.

-Julie Taylor, president 2022-2023
+Julie Taylor, Past president

 Julie Taylor has been working in the education field, both classroom instruction and interpretive naturalist work, for over fifteen years.
 Originally from Massachusetts and New Hampshire, she came to Bar Harbor, Maine in 2003 to study at the College of the Atlantic.
 She earned her B. A. in Human Ecology and her studies intertwined marine sciences and education.
 Julianne’s senior project examined the potential effects ocean currents have on humpback whale distribution, site fidelity, and residency in the Gulf of Maine.
 Her study utilized data collected on whale watch vessels and compared three feeding grounds: Mount Desert Rock, Schoodic Ridges, and Jeffreys Ledge.
 Julie has assisted in marine mammal research and education outreach programs with organizations such as Allied Whale, Blue Ocean Society, and EcoHealth Alliance.
 In 2010/2011, she worked as a right whale aerial observer off the coast of Georgia and returned to Maine to teach in public schools.
 Julie worked as education coordinator for the Explore Outdoors! program, which is a collaborative project between three local environmental organizations including Blue Hill Heritage Trust, Downeast Audubon, and Great Pond Mountain Conservation Trust.
 Julie is currently the lead naturalist at the Bar Harbor Whale Watch Company, where she has worked as a guide and educator for over 12 years.